StereoVoxelNet: Real-Time Obstacle Detection Based on Occupancy Voxels from a Stereo Camera Using Deep Neural Networks: INTRODUCTION

 Secondly, the current state-of-the-art stereo models lack robustness.
 Even though they can achieve high accuracy in disparity estimation (2D), they are prone to generate more artifacts being transformed in 3D.
 The artifact is typically around the object boundaries and at a far distance \cite{9562056, Weng_2019_ICCV_Workshops}.
 After the transformation, the artifacts are embodied in the long-tail form \cite{Weng_2019_ICCV_Workshops}, due to their pipeline's objective bias.
 Consequently, an extra outlier filtering is needed to recast the adequate point cloud for robot navigation \cite{9340699}.
 Such a procedure often requires careful tuning of parameterization and lacks robustness.

-To address the aforementioned issues, we propose an approach that detects the obstacles efficiently and accurately, leveraging the deep learning stereo model.
+To address the aforementioned shortcomings, we propose an approach that detects the obstacles efficiently and accurately, leveraging the deep learning stereo model.
 Unlike existing models that estimate stereo disparity (and then point cloud) from stereo images, our novel end-to-end network directly outputs the occupancy by resorting to a voxel grid, reducing the redundancy of the point cloud.
-We further improve both the accuracy and the computation cost of the interlacing cost volume \cite{shamsafar2022mobilestereonet} by ignoring the obstacles that are far away and avoiding unnecessarily high granularity.
+We further improve both the accuracy and the computation efficiency of the interlacing cost volume \cite{shamsafar2022mobilestereonet} by ignoring the obstacles that are far away and avoiding unnecessarily high granularity.
 Such a design also reduces the noises introduced by the coordinate transformation from the stereo disparity to the 3D point cloud.
 Our solution can detect obstacles accurately in the range of 32 meters (See Section \ref{sec:experiment}) which clearly outperforms the off-the-shelf sensors like Intel RealSense and Microsoft Kinect.

-Furthermore, taking advantage of the octree structure and sparse convolution operations, we predict the occupancy of obstacles in a coarse-to-fine grained manner (Fig. \ref{fig:voxel-sample}), preventing waste of computation resources by no further processing the confident unoccupied spaces which are irrelevant to the navigation task at an early stage.
+Furthermore, taking advantage of the octree structure and sparse convolution operations, we predict the occupancy of obstacles in a coarse-to-fine grained manner (Fig. \ref{fig:voxel-sample}).
+This also saves computational resources by eliminating the need for further processing the confident unoccupied spaces which are irrelevant to the navigation task at early stages.
 Hence, we achieve real-time inference for obstacle detection using an onboard computer.
 Our approach contributes to closing the gap between computer vision and robot perception.